-It was Vlaminck’s vibrant Fauve paintings – executed in bright, non-naturalistic colour with paint applied directly from the tube onto the canvas — that placed this self-taught artist in the forefront of the Paris avant-garde during the first decade of the twentieth century.
-About 1907, he attenuated his palette and, under the influence of Cézanne, developed a more naturalistic yet multi-faceted treatment of space, thus participating in the widespread shift from Fauvism’s expressive use of intense colour to Cubism’s geometric structure.
-Unlike his contemporaries Matisse and Derain in particular, Vlaminck generally sought his landscape subjects nearby, in Paris’s western suburbs.
+It was Maurice de Vlaminck’s vibrant Fauve paintings – executed in bright, non-naturalistic colours – that placed this self-taught artist at the forefront of the Paris avant-garde during the first decade of the twentieth century.
+About 1907, he attenuated his palette and, under the influence of Paul Cézanne, developed a more naturalistic yet multi-faceted treatment of space, thus participating in the widespread shift from Fauvism’s expressive use of intense colour to Cubism’s geometric structuring.
+Unlike his contemporaries Henri Matisse and André Derain, in particular, Vlaminck generally sought his landscape subjects nearby, in Paris’ western suburbs.
 Here, from a rise and at a distance, the village of Rueil is seen through a screen of tree trunks spanning the foreground.
 The structural elements are defined throughout by black outlines, which, along with the successive planes of the buildings, lend the painting a solidity typical of Vlaminck’s conception of space during this period.